mgax/opslib/docs/components.rst

 Components
 ==========

-Opslib defines infrastructure in terms of *Components*.
-They encapsulate a particular slice of infrastructure, and are typically built from smaller components.
-They are reusable, and configured via *Props*.
+Opslib defines infrastructure in terms of :class:`Components
+<opslib.components.Component>`.
+They encapsulate a particular slice of
+infrastructure, and are typically built from smaller components.
+They are reusable, and configured via :class:`Props <opslib.props.Prop>`.

 Build
 -----

-A typical component will have a ``build()`` method which defines its structure:
+A typical component will have a :meth:`~opslib.components.Component.build` method which defines its structure:

 .. code-block:: python